 What are your current COVID-19 related polices?

 See the Covid-19 section for general policies and an FAQ.
 Further, be sure to check the event page for the show you are going to when you buy your ticket AND before you head to the show.
-It’s possible the entry policy has changed between the time the show is announced and the day of.
-We appreciate your support and patience as we get through all of this!
+It’s possible the entry policy has changed between the time the show was announced and the day of.
+Note that we do not currently have any Vax Card or Test required shows.

 What can I bring?